cs4241-20a/a4-creative-coding/README.md

 ## Alex's Audiovisualizer
 Alex Hunt - https://a4-alex-hunt.glitch.me/

-For this project, I created an audiovisualizer using Canvas and Web Audio API.
+For this project, I created a 2D audiovisualizer using Canvas and Web Audio API.
+As the song plays, it uses Web Audio API's realtime waveform analysis tools to make colorful balls bounce based on the amplitude (volume) at certain frequencies.
 ![Sample](https://github.com/alexmhunt/a4-creative-coding/blob/master/sample.png?raw=true)

-Include a very brief summary of your project here.
-Images are encouraged when needed, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
-- challenges you faced in realizing the application
-- the instructions you present in the website should be clear enough to use the application, but if you feel any need to provide additional instructions please do so here.
+The goal of this application is to create an appealing visual based on a song in realtime.
+Some challenges I faced during development were:
+- Interpreting output from audio waveform analysis
+- Translating analysis output into a visual representation
+- Implementing Javascript modules
+- Implementing UI and linking it to Javscript to allow the user to customize the visuals
+- Loading and playing an audio file from a CDN